takrishna/auto-open-deep-link-url/README.md

 # auto-open-deep-link-url
-A Chrome extension which understands the content on the clipboard, automatically weaves a deep linked URL and navigates to it on the newly opened Chrome tab.
+A Chrome extension which understands the content on the clipboard, automatically weaves a deep linked URL and navigates to it on the newly opened tab.

 Examples: